Obcodelab/30DaysOfJS/Day-2/README.md

 1. Using console.log() print out the following statement:

+    ``` js
-1. The quote 'There is no exercise better for the heart than reaching down and lifting people up.' by John Holmes teaches us to help one another.
+    The quote 'There is no exercise better for the heart than reaching down and lifting people up.' by John Holmes teaches us to help one another.

+    ```

 1. Using console.log() print out the following quote by Mother Teresa:

+    ``` js
-1. "Love is not patronizing and charity isn't about pity, it is about love.
+    "Love is not patronizing and charity isn't about pity, it is about love.
 Charity and love are the same -- with charity you give love, so don't just give money but reach out your hand instead."
+    ```

 1. Check if typeof '10' is exactly equal to 10.
 If not make it exactly equal.